 24. Tidal bore, Canada

-The Bay of Fundy in Nova Scotia is home to the highest tides in the world, creating a rare Tidal Bore — or giant wave — in the Shubenacadie River.
+The Bay of Fundy in Nova Scotia is home to the highest tides in the world, creating a rare tidal bore, basically a giant wave, in the Shubenacadie River.

 25. Enrosadira, Italy